Khachverats, also known as Surb Khach or the Holy Cross Feast, is one of the most important and solemn celebrations of the Armenian Apostolic Church.

 What Does “Khachverats” Mean?

-The word Khachverats (Խաչվերաց) literally means “the lifting up of the Cross”.
+The word Khachverats (Խաչվերաց) literally means “the lifting up of the Cross” or “the exaltation of the Cross.”

 It refers to the historical event when the True Cross of Christ was returned to Jerusalem and raised again for public veneration after being taken during war.